 Accidents with uninsured and underinsured drivers can leave injured accident victims with a number of difficult questions.
 Who will pay for my injuries?
 How will I get my car repaired?
 What if my insurance company won’t help?
-An experienced Colorado Springs uninsured/underinsured motorists accident attorney can help you answer these important questions.
+An experienced Colorado Springs uninsured motorist attorney can help you answer these important questions.

 Drivers are not required under Colorado law to carry uninsured motorist protection.
 However, many drivers choose to add it to their policies because it affords extra protection.
 If you are involved in an accident with an uninsured or underinsured driver, your policy should be able to cover your losses and help you pick up the pieces.